When does Harrogate Christmas

 11am to 3pm

-always the chance we'll be surprised and it will be quieter at these times, or
+always the chance you'll be surprised and it will be quieter at these times, or

 busier at others, but experience tells us these will be the busiest periods.